-In this zany romp we have media billionaires (ruthless), the Board of Governors (ditto), The Littoral League (ruthlessness rookies), a curiously massive security team (ruthless on payment), librarians (never underestimate librarians), newly minted ninjas, and a resistance movement of geriatric academics.
+In this zany romp we have media billionaires (ruthless), the Board of Governors, The Littoral League, a curiously massive security team, librarians (never underestimate librarians), newly minted ninjas, and a resistance movement of geriatric academics.
 And there is the truly scary Miffy, former self-declared girlfriend of Celeste’s love interest, Russ.

-Tenureless and struggling to survive until payday on toast and marmalade, Celeste is as keen to defend her cache of cookies from her friends as on dodging her multiplying enemies.
+Tenureless and struggling to survive until payday, Celeste is as keen to defend her precious cache of cookies from her friends as on dodging her multiplying enemies.
 Besides, how do you dodge them when you don’t know who they are?
 With Pace as a friend, mind you, perhaps enemies would be safer company.

 ‘So I dangle someone over a lava pit, once.
 So what?
 Is no one ever going to let me forget it?’
 Dr Pace (Don’t Call Me Hypatia) Garoux.